MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 Migration of data source should have all recovery points on Modern Storage.

 > [!NOTE]
-> - Migration of  data sources with backups on disks and volumes (for example, DPM server upgrades when the disk backups haven't expired) is not supported.
+> - Migration of  data sources with backups on disks and volumes (for example, DPM server upgrades when the disk backups haven't expired) isn't supported.
 >- Migration is similar to modification of a protection group.
-While migration is in progress, you cannot trigger an ad hoc job.
+While migration is in progress, you can't trigger an ad hoc job.
 Scheduled jobs continue as configured.
 When the migration completes, current jobs in the protection group are preempted.

 ## Configure workload-aware storage